awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.DropMirrorDB.md

-# Dropping a Microsoft SQL Server Database<a name="Appendix.SQLServer.CommonDBATasks.DropMirrorDB"></a>
+# Dropping a Microsoft SQL Server database<a name="Appendix.SQLServer.CommonDBATasks.DropMirrorDB"></a>

 You can drop a database on an Amazon RDS DB instance running Microsoft SQL Server in a Single\-AZ or Multi\-AZ deployment\.
 To drop the database, use the following command: